-To apply for the CPP death benefit application in 2025, all eligible individuals must complete the official form and provide supporting documents.
+To apply for the CPP death benefit application, all eligible individuals must complete the official form and provide supporting documents.
 Here’s a simple, step-by-step guide for your application:

 | Key Point | Details |